holgerlembke/ESPxWebFlMgr/README.md

 ## Usage
 * Click on the filename to download the file.
-* D is delete, R is rename.
+* D is delete, R is rename, E is in-place-edit.
 * Drop one or multiple file onto the drop zone to upload.

 ## System files